2024-25 Edition

 Master of Computer Science

-The Master of Computer Science is a 15-month professionally-oriented program that prepares students for immediate entry into the technology workforce and enhances students' opportunities for career mobility and growth.
-The program emphasizes computer science concepts that apply to a wide variety of applications and industries.
-Students learn and reinforce their knowledge through classroom and project-based learning, as well as through individual and collaborative assignments.
-Students conclude the program with capstone courses that require design, development, and professional writing components.
-Students' final projects are showcased to the community, including industry partners and hiring managers, with a strong emphasis on supporting networking and relationship building.
+The Master of Computer Science is a 15-month professionally-oriented program that prepares students for immediate entry into the technology workforce as well as enhances students' opportunities for career mobility and growth.
+The program emphasizes computer science concepts that apply to a wide variety of applications and industries, including technology, business, finance, healthcare, environmental, and more.
+Students learn and reinforce their knowledge through classroom and project-based learning through both individual and collaborative assignments.
+Midway through the program, students begin working on their master project which entails ideation, design, development, and execution, in conjunction with professional writing and communication components.
+Students' final projects are showcased to the community, including industry partners and hiring managers, with a strong emphasis on supporting network and relationship-building.

-Most of the students in the program have a computing-related undergraduate degree or background; however, students from other technical backgrounds, as well as non-technical backgrounds with sufficient preparation and experience in programming are also welcomed and encouraged to apply.
-Any admitted students who have not taken courses in programming, discrete mathematics and data structures should complete these prior to entering the program in the fall.
+Most of the students in the program have a computing-related undergraduate degree or background; however, students from other technical and non-technical backgrounds with sufficient preparation and experience in programming as well as professional experience, are welcome and encouraged to apply.

 For specific information regarding admissions requirements and the application process, please refer to the Graduate Division website.